-Caroline Fowle is a Levine Scholar who is graduating in May 2017 with a bachelor of science in Economics and a bachelor of arts in Spanish.
+Caroline Fowle was a Levine Scholar who graduated in May 2017 with a bachelor of science in Economics and a bachelor of arts in Spanish.

 Why did you choose the Belk College of Business/UNC Charlotte?

 I am from Raleigh and my first time visiting Charlotte and UNC Charlotte was to interview for the Levine Scholars Program.
 I immediately fell in love with not only the campus and the city, but all the people that I met here.
 I remember the staff in the Student Union were upbeat and friendly, and each student that I spoke with was so excited and eager to help.
 It’s always my advice to seniors to visit a school because I think it’s the best way to judge if an environment is right for you.

 What activities were you involved in when not working or studying?

 As part of our scholarship, we have access to a grant to implement a civic engagement project of our choice in Mecklenburg County.
 I have been working with a fellow Levine Scholar in partnership with Discovery Place and the Durham-based startup Bee Downtown to bring more honey bees to the Queen City.
 We installed an observation bee hive at Discovery Place Nature this spring.
 It is a lot of fun and keeps us busy!